- How current is the data?

 Beneficial owner (ultimate beneficial owner (UBO) or beneficiary):

 The true owner of a company.
 In the offshore world, the identity of beneficial owners is often kept secret.
+Depending on the quality of information gathered by offshore service providers, this can be a person or a company.

 Shares that are considered owned by whoever physically holds a share certificate.
 Bearer shares provide one of the deepest levels of secrecy.
 Many countries have banned bearer shares because they are considered a facilitator of tax evasion and money laundering.
 In the database, bearer shares are sometimes referred to in Spanish as “Portador.”